Some posts contain compensated links. Please read this disclaimer for more info.

 Beginning in the North-East of Croatia, close to Rovinj or in Croatia’s ‘Pearl of the Adriatic‘ also known as Dubrovnik you’re blessed with a big range of choice as to where to sail in Croatia, and where to stop along the way.

-3 of the biggest destinations for those on sailing charters in Croatia, are the areas surrounding Kornati, Split & Dubrovnik, each offering you something different.
+Three of the most prominent destinations for those on sailing charters in Croatia are the areas surrounding Kornati, Split & Dubrovnik, each offering you something different.

 This part of the Adriatic Coast of Croatia has the biggest concentration of marinas to choose from.
-It’s a favourite choice for those wishing to sail Croatia, thanks to the particularly indented coastline, the many islands & perfect wind conditions.
-Along the Kornati islands sailing route, you can make a number of stops taking in the rich history of Croatia.
+It’s a favorite choice for those wishing to sail Croatia, thanks to the particularly indented coastline, the many islands & perfect wind conditions.
+Along the Kornati islands sailing route, you can make several stops taking in the rich history of Croatia.

 Kornati Islands National park and Plitvice Lakes National Park